kstolzenberg/cycling-guide/README.md

 Existing apps (Maps, IG) only shows a siloed slice of this information.
 AI enables more personalized, curated software.

 ### How
-- Styled and built a custom map with Claude Chat
+- Styled and built a custom map with Claude
 - Deployed on [Github Pages](https://kstolzenberg.github.io/cycling-guide/)

 ### AI strugged with...